+'''

-PRO PanelName_callback, wPanel, IdOriginator, IdMessage, Value where:
+PRO PanelName_callback, wPanel, IdOriginator, IdMessage, Value

+'''

-- PanelName callback is the name of the callback routine, - wPanel is the widget ID of the panel widget (see "About the Panel Widget" on page 309), - IdOriginator is a string identifying the source of the message (usually the object identifier of an iTool component object, but it can be any string value), - IdMessage is a string that uniquely identifies the message being sent, and - Value is a value that is associated with the message being sent.
+- PanelName_callback is the name of the callback routine, - wPanel is the widget ID of the panel widget (see "About the Panel Widget" on page 313), - IdOriginator is a string identifying the source of the message (usually the object identifier of an iTool component object, but it can be any string value), - IdMessage is a string that uniquely identifies the message being sent, and - Value is a value that is associated with the message being sent.

-See "iTool Messaging System" on page 40 for more information on the IdMessage and Value arguments.
+See "iTool Messaging System" on page 41 for more information on the IdMessage and Value arguments.